 Cleveland Clinic’s recent national men’s health survey found that spouses/significant others play an influential role in getting men to take their health seriously.
-(Learn more about the MENtion It® campaign, which aims to address the fact that men often do not “MENtion” health issues or take steps to prevent them.)

 By the time Justin’s “flu” evolved into a collapsed lung that required emergency surgery, his doctors in Dayton at last unearthed the cause: EHE.
 And they urged him to contact one of the few facilities with expertise in the field, which led them to Cleveland Clinic and Drs.
 Rubin and Shepard.

 Initially, the team prescribed a more conventional form of chemotherapy.
 But after the initial phase of treatment, his tumor actually grew in size.
 Luckily for Justin, he was then eligible to participate in an ongoing EHE-specific clinical trial.

 Justin is participating in an ongoing clinical trial at Cleveland Clinic to treat epithelioid hemangioendothelioma.
 (Courtesy: Cleveland Clinic)